Leadership Blind Spots

 On the other hand, you might use it in a passive way.
 Like with a disruptive team member because your old, unconscious storyline says “keep the peace at all costs!”
 Now your strength just became a liability for your team.

 To avoid this trap, you need to understand your backstories.
-You need to bring clarity to your BLIND SPOTS to be able to steer clear of protective mode.
+You need to bring clarity to your blind spots to be able to steer clear of protective mode.

-Where Blind Spots Come From
+Where They Come From

 Blind spots usually develop early as intelligent adaptations to real demands—family dynamics, organizational culture, success pressures, or environments where certain ways of operating were rewarded.